paszu/3DSRepo/Part-5-(arm9loaderhax).md

 This is nearly the best possible kind of device exploit because it is permanantly installable into the NAND firm partitions, and runs before most of the OS loads, allowing it to not only work on *all* versions once installed, but also protect itself and recover from most situations that would brick a non-a9lhax 3DS such as a nonfunctional home menu or bad title install.

-After installing the payload using the console unique OTP retrieved in Part 4, we then setup a CFW to utilize this exploit.
 The file `arm9loaderhax.bin` is what is launched by arm9loaderhax itself after it finishes loading off of NAND, and can be any valid arm9 payload.
 This file can be replaced at any time, although Luma3DS allows for the launch of other arm9 payloads by holding buttons on boot.

 In this case, we use Luma3DS by [AuroraWright](https://github.com/AuroraWright/) to boot a patched SysNAND directly, allowing us to completely bypass the need for any kind of RedNAND, vastly simplifying the usage of a hacked 3DS in addition to saving SD card space.